fatiAblal/rule-based-interpretations-of-trace-variants/README.md

 3. **Variants Analysis**: unique sequences of activities are identified as trace variants.
 Each trace is assigned a Variant ID.

-4. **Data Encoding**: activities and transitions are transformed into binary features:
+4. **Data Encoding**: activities and transitions are transformed into frequency-based features:

     - n if the activity/transition occurs n times in the trace